Grade Level: 11 (9-12)

 Now that we have gone over air quality background information and you have practiced collecting air quality data and analyzing it using Excel, you are ready to plan and execute your own group research projects.
 This project is very similar to what many engineers and scientists do in the real-world.

 I will not assign you topics; your team will choose a topic (in the form of a research question or hypothesis) and then design a study to help you better understand that topic.
 Take a moment and think about examples of air quality issues in your everyday lives or maybe a question that has occurred to you before.
 For this project, you may examine indoor or outdoor air quality.
 You may collect your own data or use data that has already been collected.
 One thing that you will notice early on is that scientific investigation and research is much messier than you might expect.
 For example, you may end up with data that does not answer your original question, but does lead you to a new question.
 And that is okay!
 This project is about the research process and learning more about the scientific method.

 Today, you will brainstorm topics and ideas with your team and start your research plan.
 Before we get to your projects though, let’s practice studying design using a real-world example.
 You may recall from our earlier lesson on air quality that half the world cooks and heats their homes using open fires and by burning solid fuel such as wood, charcoal or animal dung.
-These practices are having a major impact on human health in the developing world.
+These practices are having a major impact on human health across the globe.
 For this reason, researchers have been designing improved cook stoves that lower emissions and reduce the amount of fuel needed for the same task; they achieve these results through complete combustion and higher efficiency.

 Before we get started on the activity, let’s watch a video to learn a little more about this issue.
 (Play one of the following two videos and in the meantime, hand out the Example Case Study Worksheet 1.